 Is love intrinsic, or is it a habit?
 What is the difference between love and friendship?
 What is the relationship of love to truth, freedom, and justice?
-These are just some of the questions to be explored in What Is Left Unspoken, Love, featuring contemporary artworks from 1987 to 2021 that address the different ways the most important thing in life—love—is expressed.
+These are just some of the questions to be explored in What Is Left Unspoken, Love, a thirty-year survey of contemporary art featuring artworks that address the different ways the most important thing in life—love—is expressed.

 Organized during a time of social and political discord, when cynicism often seems to triumph over hope, this exhibition will examine love as a profound subject of critical commentary from time immemorial yet with a persistently elusive definition.
 As poet and painter Etel Adnan wrote, love is “not to be described, it is to be lived.”